-Sleep Apnea is the leading cause of daytime drowsiness among adults, according to data from the National Institute of Health USA so the good news is, you are not alone.
+Sleep Apnea is the leading cause of daytime drowsiness among adults, according to data from the National Institute of Health USA.

 It is a severe sleep disorder that affects millions of people across the world.
 Although not fatal, research shows it can lead to conditions like heart disease and increased risk of stroke.
 Today we’re sharing sleep apnea symptoms, remedies, and the main causes with you.

 A significant percentage of people that have Sleep Apnea, may not even be aware.
 Consequently, it takes them many years before they get treatment.
 Getting the right amount of rest and the best quality sleep should be our pursuit.
 It is the time that our bodies rejuvenate and heal.

 It is also critical to our daily performance.
-Lack of good sleep results in irritability, negativity and can cause depression.
+Lack of good sleep results in irritability, and negativity which can lead to depression.

 In some of the most extreme cases, people have been known to die in their sleep.
 This occurs during severe sleep apnea episodes.